advaitguje7/BT_GameController/README.md

 This is a program to play games via Bluetooth using an ESP-32.
 It is designed around Minecraft's default binds, but the controls can be changed as needed.
-Note that since this program uses the BleCombo library, you'll need to downgrade the ESP-32 version to 2.0.17.
+Note that this program uses the BleCombo library, which requires you to downgrade the ESP-32 version to 2.0.17.

 ## To-Do
 - [x] Basic motion: strafing (buttons), looking around (joystick 1)